mkulesh/onpc/README.md

 ## Known Limitations
 - Please note that the app does not support the music streaming from your phone to the network player or the receiver
-- Track time seek is missing in Tidal
+- Track time seek is missing in Tidal (that is a limitation of the Onkyo firmware)
-- Some delay when switching between files from USB play queue
 - In order to use Spotify, you need the official Spotify app additionally to this app
-- Amazon Music HD subscription: broadcast in AAC 256 kbps only (that is limitation of the Onkyo firmware)
+- Amazon Music HD subscription: broadcast in AAC 256 kbps only (that is a limitation of the Onkyo firmware)
-- Following Pioneer models are not supported: VSX-529, VSX-830, VSX-924, VSX-1021, VSX-1121, SC-95, N-50, N-50a, N-70A
+- Following Pioneer models are NOT supported: VSX-529, VSX-830, VSX-924, VSX-1021, VSX-1121, SC-95, N-50, N-50a, N-70A

 ## Supported devices
 This list is based on the user feedback from Google Play and github.
 Not all from these devices are tested by developer: